jguillaumesio/bookish-octo-pancake/README.md

 # bookish-octo-pancake

 # TODO
-install embedded database
+- scrapping website status
-scrapping website status
+- wifi status
-wifi status
+- add download indicator + download page
-reload cache of new games
+- remove websocket for pushEvents
-add download indicator + download page remove pupeeter to connect repository with axios remove websocket for pushEvents
+- replace dialog with route for details to see buttonIndicator